Guest Comic Submissions

 – SEVERAL short ideas (just a sentence long per idea!)

 Short and simple!
 Don’t send fully-made comics or scripts.
 Just ideas and an introduction!

 What Happens Next?

 You ought to hear back from us pretty quickly after you submit your pitch.

-If we approve of an idea, we’ll have you sign a contract and send you the three-page how-to document that explains everything from file format to good-font-size and correct word ballooning.
+If we approve of an idea, we’ll have you sign a contract and send you the how-to document that explains everything from file format to good-font-size and correct word ballooning.
 So be prepared to be flexible in how you regularly make comics.

 This whole guest comic process from pitch to final art takes about 2-3 months on average.